dmccreary/moving-rainbow/docs/challenges.md

 ### Pattern, Brightness and Speed

-Create a web page that changes the pattern, brightness and speed of a pattern
+Create a web page that changes the pattern, brightness and speed of a pattern.